uchu-cloud/drone-teams/README.md

 ```

 Logs require a drone-ci auth token with admin permissions to get the logs

 Without admin permissions drone will give a not found error when getting the logs

 You can use openssl to create a token and drone cli to create a machine user with the generated token and admin permissions

-Use this token as you auth_token
+Use the token as you auth_token

+Example commands:

 ```console
 foo@bar:~$ openssl rand -hex 16